Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 System.out.println(a);
 3.14159
 ```
-- Simply prints the variable `a` to the console
+- Prints the variable `a` to the console
 ### B
 ```
 System.out.println(a+1);
 4.14159
 ```
-- Simply prints the value of `a + 1` to the console
+- Prints the value of `a + 1` to the console
 ### C
 ```
 System.out.println(8/(int) a);
 2
 ```
-- Since both numbers are integers java does integer division
+- Since both numbers are integers, Java does integer division
 ### D
 ```
 System.out.println(8/a);
 2.5464812403910124
 ```
-- Java does regualar double division
+- Java does regular double division
 ### E
 ```
 System.out.println((int) (8/a));
 2
 ```
-- Does regular double division then converts to an integer removoing all decimals without rounding
+- Does regular double division, then converts to an integer, removing all decimals without rounding

-## 1.2.12 — Omiting `Math.`
+## 1.2.12 — Omitting `Math.`
 ### Program
 java
 ```